 Funding for Phase II included over $250,000 from the Gainesville Community Redevelopment Agency (CRA) and a $489,350 facilities grant from the Florida Department of Cultural Affairs.
 These funds, along with continued donations from supporters and fundraising by the Board, made it possible to complete the main hall (the Cotton Club building).
 A certificate of occupancy was awarded in September 2018.
 The restoration of the Cotton Club building was celebrated with a Ribbon Cutting ceremony in November 2018 and the opening of the museum was marked with a Grand Opening Gala in February 2019.

 The Cotton Club building is now an important community asset that offers cultural arts exhibits, concerts, educational programming, and community services for audiences of up to 200 people.
 It serves as a museum to preserve African American History through the collection and display of historical artifacts and art of all media.
 It is also a rental venue for other activities, such as banquets, weddings, and family reunions.

 The Cotton Club building cannot be awarded historic preservation designation because of the many components that could not be restored to period authenticity.
 However, a historical marker from the Historic Preservation Office, Division of Historical Resources in the Florida Department of State will be erected on the site and the Cotton Club building remains a building of integrity and community pride.

-Phase III of the CCMCC project will focus on the restoration of the Perryman store and the shotgun houses.
+Phase III of the CCMCC project will focus on the restoration of the Perryman Store and the remaining shotgun houses.
 The Board of directors is currently seeking grant funds to finance this phase of the project.